rtek1000/W1209-firmware-modified/W1209-firmware-Timer/Readme.md

 - - X X X---time range 1s
 - - X.X.X---time range 1min

+- For example:
-For example: set T1=8.88, the controller counts down at 0.01s, T2=8.8.8, the controller counts down at 1 minute.
+- - Set T1=8.88, the controller counts down at 0.01s, T2=8.8.8, the controller counts down at 1 minute.
-Working mode setting: 6 working modes for users to set.
+- Working mode setting:
+- - Six working modes for users to set.
-Long press the setting key to enter the P-0 parameter, and set the required working mode by pressing the key plus or minus on the current interface.
+- Long press the setting key to enter the P-0 parameter, and set the required working mode by pressing the key plus or minus on the current interface.

 - P-0: The relay is turned off after a delay of T1, and ends
 - P-1: The relay is closed after a delay of T1 time and ends